 First, some basic facts about Merida

 Mérida (Yukatek Maya: Hoꞌ) is the capital and most populous city of the Mexican state of Yucatán, as well as the seat of the municipality of the same name.
-It is located in the northwest of the state in the southeast of the country, a region of which it is the most inhabited urban area and its main social, educational and financial center.
+It is located in the northwest of the state in the southeast of Mexico, a region of which it is the most inhabited urban area and its main social, educational and financial center.
 According to the 2020 Population and Housing Census of the National Institute of Statistics and Geography of Mexico, the city had a population of 921,771 inhabitants in that year.

 Merida is also the cultural capital of the Yucatan Peninsula, something that makes the city a point of interest for travellers looking for gastromy, historical sites and cultural events, not to mention that is near to natural wonders such as the Ring of Cenotes State Geohydrological Reserve or the pristine beach towns of Sisal, Celestun, Telchac and many more sites of interest.